Minimizing energy dissipation during programming of resistive switching memory devices using their dynamical attractor states: Introduction

 \section{Introduction}

-The precise programming of resistance switching memory devices~\cite{ielmini_waser_2016} is crucial for various applications that depend on memristive states.
-These applications include analog circuits using memristive devices~\cite{5405039}, memristive neural networks~\cite{pershin2010experimental,9618724,ascoli2020}, and crossbar-based memory arrays that can also function as computing engines, such as accelerating matrix-vector multiplications~\cite{Strachan18a,Teuscher17a,Amirsoleimani20a}.
+The precise programming of resistive switching memory devices~\cite{ielmini_waser_2016} is crucial for various applications that depend on memristive states.
+These applications include analog circuits using memristive devices~\cite{5405039}, memristive neural networks~\cite{pershin2010experimental,9618724,ascoli2020}, and crossbar-based memory arrays that can also function as computing engines, e.g. for accelerating matrix-vector multiplications~\cite{Strachan18a,Teuscher17a,Amirsoleimani20a}.
 On one hand, the effectiveness of memristive technologies heavily relies on the precision during the state programming process.
 On the other hand, developing methods to reduce power dissipation in a memristive device during programming is critically important, especially in mobile technical systems with limited energy supplies.

-In general, applying a sequence of voltage pulses of alternating polarity across a resistance switching memory device can induce a finite number of dynamical attractors in the device's phase space, opening up novel and intriguing opportunities for device programming.
-This concept was introduced in \cite{Pershin_2019} and further explored in \cite{pershin_2019_bif_anal_TaO_mod},\cite{Slipko19a},\cite{asc_front_electr_2023}, \cite{asc_sci_rep_2024}, and \cite{schmitt2024theoretico}.
-Moreover, in~\cite{messaris2023}, high-frequency periodic signals were used to induce controlled resistance switching transitions in non-volatile memristor devices endowed with fading memory \cite{ascoli2016}.
+In general, applying a sequence of voltage pulses of alternating polarity across a resistive switching memory device can induce a finite number of dynamical attractors in the device's phase space, opening up novel and intriguing opportunities for device programming.
+This concept was introduced in \cite{Pershin_2019} and further explored in \cite{pershin_2019_bif_anal_TaO_mod},\cite{Slipko19a},\cite{asc_front_electr_2023}, and \cite{schmitt2024theoretico}.
+Moreover, in~\cite{messaris2023}, high-frequency periodic signals were used to induce controlled resistive switching transitions in non-volatile memristor devices endowed with fading memory \cite{ascoli2016}.
 Importantly, in recent years, several studies explored the theoretical basis behind the synthesis of low-power programming schemes for memristive devices~\cite{slipko2024reduction,astin2025low,slipko2025low}.
 One notable finding is that the stimulus, minimizing Joule losses in ideal memristors, corresponds to constant power dissipation~\cite{slipko2024reduction}.